Skip to main content

 Street Safety Tips

 Somerville is a Vision Zero City.
 This means we are committed to eliminating traffic fatalities and severe injuries from our streets entirely.
-To help keep everyone safe, we’re using proven safety strategies, forward-thinking policies, smart design – and we’re asking for your help.
+To help keep everyone safer, we’re using proven safety strategies, forward-thinking policies, smart design – and we’re asking for your help.

 Driving Icon

-Things to consider when driving a motor vehicle
+Things to consider when driving a motor vehicle:

 • 20 mph is plenty.
 The speed limit isn’t random.
 Studies show a person is about 30% more likely to die if you hit them at 30 mph versus 20 mph.
 Driving slower saves lives.
 The City’s speed limit is 25 mph unless you are traveling in a Safety Zone, where the limit is 20 mph.